Econ Undergrad (India)

 Suggestions for while you are pursuing the programme

-While you are pursuing a bachelors degree in economics, apart from building your logical skills that would help you with theory of microeconomics, macroeconomics, and econometrics, you also need to start learning how to work with data.
+While you are pursuing a bachelors degree in economics, apart from building your logical skills that would help you with theory of microeconomics, macroeconomics, and econometrics, you also need to start learning how to work with data (don't worry about this part if you have joined a 4-year programme).
 You would surely need some prior knowledge of inferential statistics.
 The one paper during your programme that is the epitome of application of economics is econometrics.
 But not just the theory.
 You need to learn how to use it with actual data.
-You may not dirty your hands with command-based software yet, but should surely play around with spreadsheets software like MS Excel (or LibreOffice Calc).
+You may not necessarily drench your hands in command-based software yet (although you can and probably should), but should surely play around with spreadsheets software like MS Excel (or LibreOffice Calc).
 Here is an excellent guide on how to do econometrics using spreadsheets.
-You could have a look at my post in case you need a jorgon-less and intuitive introduction to econometrics.
+You could have a look at my post in case you need a jargon-less and intuitive introduction to econometrics.

-- Join a corporate - You could join a consultancy/corporate as a Junior Data/Research Analyst, though you would not really be applying economic principles as much as you would statistical ones.
-These tend to get monotonous after a year or so, and growth gets stymied (simply because you do not have the formal education required to step up the ladder; remember, you have majored in economics principles, not statistics).
+Join the corporate world - You could join a consultancy/corporation as a Junior Data/Research Analyst, though you would not really be applying economic principles as much as you would statistical or econometric ones.
+If your undergrad programme had a heavy focus on research or econometric application, you have a bright future in the world of consultancy.
+You can easily go up the ladder by pursuing a PhD in economics, which also opens up the world of academia for you.
+On the other hand, if your undergrad programme was more focused on theory, these jobs tend to get monotonous after a year or so, and growth gets stymied (simply because you do not have the formal education required to step up the ladder; remember, you have majored in economics principles, not statistics).
 Besides, convincing the recruiter regarding why they should hire you rather than a statistics fresher is a challenge in the first place.

-- M.A. in Economics - The most advisable thing to do would be to go for a masters degree in economics.
+M.A./M.Sc. in Economics - If you pursued a 3-year economics undergrad programme, the most advisable thing to do would be to go for a masters degree in economics.
 Here you would not only learn about the context in which you had studied what you did in college, but would also learn how to apply most of them to the real world, using both data as well as theory.
 You can refer to this page for a list of graduate schools in India that provide this degree.
 Whatever work you do after this would involve research, whether you join a corporate, a government organisation, an institute, or an NGO.
 For more details on M.A.
 Economics, click here.

-- MBA - One of the most sought after streams is management, for it brings economics together with other disciplines like commerce and business.
-Be warned, life at a B-School (especially the top ones like IIMs and ISB) is going to be hell, for you wouldn’t get even a second to yourself.
+MBA - One of the most sought after streams is management, for it brings economics together with other disciplines like commerce and business.
+Be warned, life at a B-School (especially the top ones like IIMs and ISB) is going to be hell, for you wouldn’t get even a second for yourself.
 That said, if your passion lies in business and management, go for it.
-I don’t have much of an idea of the growth path here, but given that almost every second urban Indian is getting an MBA degree, some of them would surely be answering such questions on Quora which you could look up!
+I don’t have much of an idea of the growth path there, but given that almost every second urban Indian is getting an MBA degree, some of them would surely be answering such questions on Quora which you could have a look at!